ome/omero-guides/iviewer_viewing.rst

 -  How to change rendering settings in OMERO.iviewer and scroll through z and t

+-  How to change the Lookup table and invert the displayed intensities for a particular channel

 -  How to use the Histogram feature

 -  How to zoom and rotate the image